hpc4cmb/toast/platforms/README.md

     $> ../platforms/conda_dev.sh
     $> make -j 4 install

+## Using LLVM for GPU Support with OpenMP Target

+When using OpenMP target offload, the internal compiled extension is built with a compiler that support both the modern OpenMP standard and the GPU device on the system.
+TOAST also requires a BLAS / LAPACK library, and this must be compatible with the OpenMP implementation used to build TOAST.

+For this example, we will use LLVM to build all our compiled dependencies.
+The following example is on the perlmutter system at NERSC:

+    $> module load python
+    $> module use /global/common/software/cmb/perlmutter/nvhpc/modulefiles
+    $> module load nvhpc-nompi/23.7

+Next, setup a build directory (for example, on scratch) and decide where to install the software.
+For the purposes of this example, we will build software in `${SCRATCH}/build_nvhpc` and install software to `${HOME}/toast_nvhpc`.
+We are installing optional dependencies (MPI, libconviqt, etc) with the "yes" option.

+    $> cd ${SCRATCH}/build_nvhpc
+    $> MPICC=cc MPICXX=CC MPIFC=ftn \
+        ${HOME}/git/toast/platforms/venv_dev_setup_nvhpc.sh \
+        ${HOME}/toast_nvhpc yes | tee log 2>&1

+This will create a virtualenv in `${HOME}/toast_nvhpc` and then install our compiled dependencies into that directory.
+To load these tools into our environment, we can use a small shell helper function defined in this source file here:

+    $> source ${HOME}/git/toast/packaging/venv/load_venv.sh
+    $> load_venv ${HOME}/toast_nvhpc

+Now we are finally ready to compile toast itself.
+This script will run cmake and configure the installation to the dependencies in our virtualenv:

+    $> cd ${SCRATCH}/build_nvhpc
+    $> ${HOME}/git/toast/platforms/venv_dev_nvhpc.sh
+    $> make -j 4 install

+As always, run the unit tests to verify the installation.
+You can enable GPU use by setting `TOAST_GPU_OPENMP=1` and `OMP_TARGET_OFFLOAD=MANDATORY` in your shell environment.

 ## Using NVHPC for GPU Support with OpenMP Target

 When using OpenMP target offload, the internal compiled extension is built with